Jan 315 min

-The mindfulness attitudes are qualities and characteristics we bring to our attention.
-When we sit in meditation or cultivate an informal practice we can discover the mindfulness attitudes can emerge organically.
+The mindfulness attitudes are qualities and characteristics we bring to our attention and they make up our mindset.
+When we sit in meditation or cultivate an informal practice we can discover the mindfulness attitudes will emerge organically.
 You can find out more about the 9 Mindfulness attitudes in Jon Kabat-Zinn's video series on the Mindfulness Attitudes published by Minds Unlimited and linked in the title of each attitude below.

 As an example, let’s say you are practicing watching your breathing.
 At a certain point, you may find your mind saying something like, “This is boring,” or “This isn’t working,” or “I can’t do this.”
 These are judgments.
 When they come up in your mind, it is very important to recognize them as judgmental thinking and remind yourself that the practice involves suspending judgment and just watching whatever comes up, including your own judging thoughts, without pursuing them or acting on them in any way.
 Then proceed with watching your breathing.- Jon Kabat-Zinn

 Acceptance is a very active process, there is nothing passive about it, it’s not passive resignation but an act of recognition that things are the way they are… Acceptance doesn’t mean we cant work to change the world, or circumstances, but it means that unless we accept things as they are, we will try to force things to be as they are not and that can create an enormous amount of difficulty. -Jon Kabat-Zinn